Hager Mountain

-Hager Mountain is a volcanic peak in Oregon in the northwest corner of the Basin and Range Province in the United States.
+Hager Mountain (Northern Paiute: pasiakwao and Klamath: Chock-chock-lisk-se) is a volcanic peak in Oregon in the northwest corner of the Basin and Range Province in the United States.
 The mountain is located south of the small unincorporated community of Silver Lake in south-central Oregon, and it is in the Fremont–Winema National Forest.
 On the summit, there is a fire lookout operated during the summer and fall by the United States Forest Service.
 There are several hiking trails that lead to the lookout station.

 Geography and geology

 Hager Mountain is located on the edge of Oregon's high desert in the northwest corner of the Basin and Range Province of the western United States.
 The mountain is in Lake County, approximately 10 mi south of the small unincorporated community of Silver Lake.
 The summit of Hager Mountain is at 7189 ft.
 The mountain's topographic prominence is 1455 ft.

 Hager Mountain is a large silicic lava dome structure that was formed approximately 5.9 million years ago.
 The mountain's primary rock is from the Hayes Butte Basalt flows.
 The eruptions that produced these flows came from a fault zone running southeast–northwest between Hager Mountain and Hayes Butte.
 The eruptions that created Hager Mountain released lava that flowed down the slopes of the volcanic dome onto plains around the mountain.
 The Hayes Butte Basalt overlays the Fort Rock Formation and earlier Picture Rock Basalt layers.
 All of these lava flows occurred during the Pliocene epoch.
 The Hayes Butte Basalt flows that form Hager occurred near the end of that epoch.

 When exposed on the surface, Hayes Butte Basalt generally weathers into a thin and rocky soil.
 Today, Hager Mountain's soil is a loose, unconsolidated mix of fine alluvial particles, gravel, and a variety of larger rock fragments.
 Common surface rocks include basalt, andesite, pumice, and obsidian.